General Information & F.A.Qs on COVID-19

 Available evidence suggests that the majority of people who contract the COVID-19 virus will have a mild case and will recover within two weeks.
 However, elderly people and those with underlying health conditions are vulnerable to further complications and may require additional medical care if they contract the virus.
 There is no vaccine for the new strain of coronavirus at this stage.
 Treatment aims to relieve the symptoms and supporting bodily functions while your body fights the illness.

 How long can the virus live outside the body?

 If someone infected with the virus coughs on to their hand and then touches something, that surface may become contaminated.
 Door handles and lift buttons are a good example of a surface that might pose a risk.

 It's not yet known how long the new coronavirus might be able to live on such surfaces.
 Experts suspect it is hours rather than days but it is best to wash your hands regularly to help reduce the risk of infection and the spread of the virus.

 The virus is transmitted from person to person.
 It spreads through small droplets from the nose or mouth when a person infected with the virus coughs or sneezes.
 These droplets land on objects and surfaces around the person.
 Other people then catch the virus by touching these objects or surfaces and then touching their eyes, nose or mouth.
 People can also catch the virus if droplets land on them from a person infected with the virus.
-This is why it is important to stay at least six feet or two metres from other people at all times.
+This is why it is important to stay at least three feet from other people at all times.